2023 Women’s Leadership Accelerator FAQ

 Is the accelerator open to international applicants?

 Yes!
 The program is open to English-speaking participants from around the world.
-Selected applicants are responsible for ensuring all necessary travel documents are valid and effective for travel to the in-person elements of the program in April or May 2023 and again in August 2023.
-Travel requirements may change as the COVID-19 pandemic evolves.
+Selected applicants are responsible for ensuring all necessary travel documents are valid and effective for travel to the in-person elements of the program.
 Any information ONA provides around travel is shared merely as a courtesy.
 Please check with the appropriate consulate/embassy and stay up to date on the rules for travel and entry for your country and the United States.

 Can I apply if I am a non-binary person?